pakufi-agency/cms/README.md

 Whenever code is pushed to `main`, it will automatically be deployed on production.

-Content or data needs to manually be transfer to production via Strapi CLI `npm run strapi transfer -- --to=REMOTE_STRAPI_INSTANCE_URL --to-token=TRANSFER_TOKEN_FULL_ACCESS`
+Content or data needs to manually be transfer to production.
+You can do in two ways:

+1. Via node script `npm run transfer:to:production`
+2. Via command line `npx strapi transfer --to=REMOTE_STRAPI_INSTANCE_URL --to-token=TRANSFER_TOKEN_FULL_ACCESS`

 Production configuration are saved in Strapi Cloud.